 As for treatment, there is no cure for alopecia areata, but hair often re-grows on its own.
 Our dermatologist can prescribe a variety medications and treatments to help the hair re-grow more quickly.
 The more extensive the hair loss and the more time has passed, the less likely hair is to grow back on its own.

-Even with treatment, however, patients should be realize that new hair loss can occur.
+Even with treatment, however, patients should be realizing that new hair loss can occur.
 The outcome will depend on how the immune system reacts.